Wuthering Heights (Herrmann): Performances

 Wuthering Heights was never staged in Herrmann's lifetime, despite a number of attempts on his part.
 One of the few opportunities to mount a staged production during Herrmann's lifetime was one offered by Julius Rudel, but either because Rudel insisted on cuts and a different, up-beat ending, which the composer refused to permit, or because of scheduling challenges – sources differ on the details – the production did not eventuate.
 It had earlier been under consideration by Sir John Barbirolli, conductor of the Hallé Orchestra, but a perusal of the enormous score caused him to reconsider.
 It was also briefly considered by the San Francisco Opera, as a project for Leopold Stokowski to conduct, but he was unavailable so the idea was dropped.
 In 1957, the Heidelberg Opera considered staging it, and Herrmann was convinced it was going ahead, even believing that the contracts had been signed for an April 1958 performance – but it too was dropped.

 Its official world stage premiere was on 6 November 1982, almost seven years after Herrmann's death, by the Portland Opera in Portland, Oregon.
 However, that performance omitted 30 to 40 minutes of the music, and the ending was changed to the one Julius Rudel had proposed many years earlier.
 Orson Welles was asked to direct the production, but declined.
 The cast included mezzo-soprano Geraldine Decker as Nelly Dean.
 The production was to have been videotaped for later broadcast on PBS, but this was not done due to the high cost of videotape.
 Most reviews of the performance were unenthusiastic.

 A concert version under the title Les Hauts de Hurlevent was presented on 14 July 2010 at the Radio France and Montpellier Languedoc-Rousillon Festival, conducted by Alain Altinoglu.

 In April 2011, to mark the centenary of Bernard Herrmann's birth, Wuthering Heights was finally presented in full for the first time, by Minnesota Opera under Michael Christie.
-The production was filmed in HD, and will be available for streaming by the Minnesota Opera from October 10 to October 24, 2020.
+The production was filmed in HD, and was available for streaming by the Minnesota Opera from October 10 to October 24, 2020.

-The European stage premiere was on 11 April 2015 by the Braunschweig Opera under Enrico Delamboye.
-The performance was broadcast live by Deutschlandradio Kultur but not published.
+The European stage premiere was on 11 April 2015 by the Braunschweig Opera under Enrico Delamboye; the performance was broadcast live by Deutschlandradio Kultur but not published.
+The French stage premiere took place at Nancy in May 2019 conducted by Jacques Lacombe; Layla Claire and John Chest took the main roles, Orpha Phelan directed.